Glasgow Airport

-Glasgow Airport, also known as Glasgow International Airport, and formerly Abbotsinch Airport, is an international airport located in Paisley, Renfrewshire, Scotland, 8.6 NM west of Glasgow city centre.
+Glasgow Airport, also known as Glasgow International Airport, and formerly Abbotsinch Airport, is an international airport located in Paisley, Renfrewshire, Scotland, 6 NM west of Glasgow.

 In 2024 it handled 8.06 million passengers, a 9.6 per cent annual increase, making it the second-busiest in Scotland, after Edinburgh Airport, and the ninth-busiest in the United Kingdom.

 It is owned and operated by AGS Airports, which also owns and operates Aberdeen and Southampton airports.
 It was previously owned and operated by Heathrow Airport Holdings (formerly known as BAA).
 Loganair are headquartered at the airport and have a maintenance hangar here. easyJet, Jet2.com and TUI Airways also use Glasgow as a hub.

 It was opened in 1966 and originally flights only operated to other places in the UK and Europe.
 It began to offer flights to elsewhere — flights that previously used Glasgow Prestwick Airport, which was subsequently relegated as the city's secondary airport catering for Ryanair and freight operators.

 History

 The history of the present Glasgow Airport goes back to 1932, when the site at Abbotsinch, between the Black Cart Water and the White Cart Water, near Paisley in Renfrewshire, was opened.
-In 1933 the No. 602 Squadron RAuxAF (City of Glasgow) of the Royal Auxiliary Air Force moved its Westland Wapiti IIA aircraft from nearby Renfrew.
+In 1933 No. 602 (City of Glasgow) Squadron AAF of the Auxiliary Air Force (present day Royal Auxiliary Air Force) moved its Westland Wapiti IIA aircraft from nearby Renfrew.
 The RAF Station headquarters, however, was not formed until 1 July 1936 when 6 Auxiliary Group, Bomber Command, arrived.
 From May 1939, until moving away in October 1939, the Squadron flew the Supermarine Spitfire.